 Applying a time split breaks any track apart when input data is further apart than the specified time.
 For example, if you had five features with the same track identifier and the times of [01:00, 02:00, 03:30, 06:00, 06:30] and set a time split of two hours, any features that are measured more than two hours apart will be split.
 In this example, the result would be a track with [01:00, 02:00, 03:30] and [06:00, 06:30], because the difference between 03:30 and 6:00 is greater than two hours.

 Applying a distance split breaks any track apart when input data is further apart than the specified distance.
-For example, if you set a distance split of 5 kilometers, and sequential features greater than 5 kilometers apart would be part of a different track, the split options would be as follows:
+For example, if you set a distance split of 5 kilometers and sequential features greater than 5 kilometers apart would be part of a different track, the split options would be as follows:

 Input points with the same ID with a time (instant) and location.